daviddechaux/Kingmaker/readme.md

 - Add a setting to change the opacity of menu / fog
 - Add a favicon
 - Switch hex numerotation with radiobutton
+- Add army tokens (that must be factionnable)